makeabilitylab/physcomp/esp32/led-fade.md

 ## Next Lesson

-In the [next lesson](pot-fade.md), we will use a potentiometer to control and LED's brightness and learn about the ESP32's analog input.
+In the [next lesson](pot-fade.md), we will use a potentiometer to control an LED's brightness and learn about the ESP32's analog input.

 <span class="fs-6">
 [Previous: Blinking an LED with ESP32](led-blink.md){: .btn .btn-outline }